bisq-network/bisq-website/roadmap.md

  - Encryption for DHT mailbox
  - Use P2SH for MultiSig
  - Add data protection for DHT storage
- - When trader goes offline his offers get removed from the offer book and will get added again when he goes online again (app should run in background when window gets closed, but that is deactivaed at the moment)
+ - When trader goes offline his offers get removed from the offer book and will get added again when he goes online again (app should run in background when window gets closed, but that is deactivated at the moment)
  - Update to TomP2P Beta 6
  - Update to tag of latest BitcoinJ master